 Running in fear

 When the wolf is afraid, they may run to escape.
 Lowering their heads, they tuck their tails and lay their ears back.
 The change in their body posture acts as a warning to the pack.
 When they see these signs, they know they have to find safety.

 In conclusion, wolves are protective of each other and also one of the most social mammals.
 They love to play and live together in packs well known by them.
-This is all achieved by their strong skills to communicate in the manner of vocalizations, scents, and body language.
+This is all achieved by their strong skills to communicate in vocalizations, scents, and body language.